Microsoft Server 2012 R2 - Hands-on Training Part I

-How to easily download legal copies of Microsoft ISO images for the operating systems.
+In this lesson, you will learn how to easily download legal copies of Microsoft ISO images for the operating systems used in this course.

-This lab requires that ADDS be installed. (section 3).
-Please do not attempt this lab until you have installed ADDS in Section 3 of the course.
+This lab requires that Active Directory Domain Services (AD DS) be installed. (section 2).
+Please do not attempt this lab until you have installed ADDS in Section 2 of the course.

 In this lab, you will learn to create a DNS GlobalNames zone.
 The DNS Server service in Windows Server 2012 uses a special zone named GlobalNames to provide resolution of single-label names.

-Lab 7a Installing and Configuring DHCP on Server 2012 R2
+Lab - Installing and Configuring DHCP on Server 2012 R2

-In this lab, you will learn to install and configure the Dynamic Host Configuration Protocol (DHCP) on our virtual Server 2012 r2 for both IPv4 and Ipv6.
+In this lab, you will review the steps for manually installing and configure the Dynamic Host Configuration Protocol (DHCP) on your virtual install of Server 2012 r2 for IPv4.
 DHCP is a client/server protocol that automatically provides an Internet Protocol (IP) host with its IP address and other related configuration information such as the subnet mask and default gateway to domain clients.